George Frederick Armstrong

 George Frederick Armstrong, (15 May 1842 – 16 November 1900), was a distinguished 19th century English academic specialising in railway, civil, and sanitary engineering who served as the Regius Professor of Engineering at the University of Edinburgh.
 Over the course of his life he became a member of many learned societies and the author of many papers and lectures.

 Early life and education

 Armstrong was born in Doncaster, Yorkshire, England on 15 May 1842.

 As the eldest son of George Armstrong, a woollen-draper, his early education in engineering began with work in the locomotive depots and repair shops of the Great Northern Railway in his home of Doncaster.
 At the age seventeen, he began his formal education when he enrolled in King's College, London, then one of the few colleges with an engineering program.
 Armstrong remained at King's College from 1857 until he completed his studies in 1860.
 He then enrolled at Cambridge University, first in St. John's College and then in Jesus College, where he graduated with a bachelor's degree in 1864.
 While there, Armstrong participated in high jump competitions, winning at least one award.
-Armstrong continued with his studies until 1867 when he graduated with a Masters Degree.
+Armstrong continued with his studies until 1867 when he graduated with a master's degree.